Dangerous Instagram? Iraqi LGBTQ+ community loses safe space – DW – 05/04/2024

 According to the local media outlet Rudaw, Iraqi lawmakers insisted they needed the amendments "to preserve the entity of Iraqi society from moral degeneration," as the amendment text read.

 "The truth is, this new law is not new at all," Babylon-based student Khalid complained.
 "We've always lived in fear and hiding."
-It's just that now there's even more thing to worry about, he told DW.
+It's just that now there's even more thing to worry about, he said.

 The amendments were widely criticized by international rights organizations and Iraq's foreign allies.